ShamsArfeen/boltzmann_transport/README.md

 ## Citation

-If you use this code in academic work, please cite it appropriately or reference the repository.
+If you use this code in academic work, please cite it or reference the repository.
 A `CITATION.cff` file can be added upon request.